Release /

 Set up a preview environment

-You can preview your changes on Git branches and PRs with ephemeral environments, configured in your pipelines.
+You can preview your changes on your Git branches and pull requests with ephemeral environments, configured in your pipelines.

 Preview environments can automatically build your latest changes and deploy them, either in an entirely self-contained environment, or one that shares resources with your existing development environment.